 This technique is an evidence-based practice, that is, it is based on evidence obtained from research to guide the provision of health services, and it has been tested and proven in research and clinical practice (Yucha & Montgomery, 2008).

-What types of biofeedback exist?
+What types of biofeedback are there?

 There are different types of biofeedback, depending on the physiological system being monitored, which are described below (Yucha & Montgomery, 2008):